 Gratitude is a choice.
 A powerful choice

-The Apostle Paul said: “I have learned to be content whatever the circumstances.”
+Even the Apostle Paul said: “I have learned to be content whatever the circumstances.”
 And a bit later he wrote: “I have learned the secret of being content in any and every situation.”
 One of the greatest leaders in Christian history had to learn gratitude.
 Apparently, we’re not born with this aptitude.
 It must be acquired.

-Question is . . . how does a leader—with everything swirling around them as the lead of an organization–acquire it?
+Question is . . . how does a leader—with everything swirling around them as the lead an organization–acquire it?
 Gratitude is something we all can agree we need, but how in the world do we get there?
 And why does it matter?
 Let me offer a few steps that move us toward gratitude:

 Find God in every situation

 In good situations, and in not-so-good situations.
 If you belong to Him, He is with you always—for real.
 He never wastes anything in our lives, whether it’s good or not-so-good.
 Ask Him, “What are You wanting to teach me in this situation Lord?”
 “What are You up to?”
 Even though the current situation you’re experiencing may simply stink, you can be certain God will leverage it for your good at some time in the future.
 We’re not grateful for the pain—we’re grateful for what God produces through the pain.

 Be grateful for what you have instead of ungrateful for what you don’t have